google-research/google-research/tf3d/doc/waymo_open_dataset.md

 *   Register with your gmail account to use the
     [Waymo Open Dataset](https://waymo.com/open/).
-Please <b>Note</b> that you will not be able to download the tfreocrds without having registered to the Waymo Open Dataset.
+Please <b>Note</b> that you will not be able to download the tfrecords without having registered to the Waymo Open Dataset.
 *   Python 2 or 3
 *   gsutil (command line tool to download files from google cloud.
 Follow this